-3. Rotate the lever lock (located on the bottom right-hand side of the sofa air bed) clockwise to release the locking mechanism (which is required to unfold the bottom section of the sofa air bed).
+Rotate the lever lock (located on the bottom right-hand side of the sofa air bed) "clockwise" to release the bottom section of the sofa air bed.

-4. Once the lever lock has been released, proceed to unfold the bottom section of the sofa air bed and extend all the way down to the floor.
+4. Unfold the bottom section of the sofa air bed and extend all the way down to the floor.